ansys/pymechanical/doc/source/getting_started/wsl.rst

 To install ANSYS products in WSL:

-1. Download the Ansys Structures image for the `Current  Release
+1. Download the **Ansys Structures** image for the `Current  Release
    <https://download.ansys.com/Current%20Release>`_ from the Ansys Customer Portal.

    If you are  downloading the image on a Windows machine, you should later copy the image to WSL.

-2. Extract the compressed source code file (tar.gz) with:
+2. Extract the compressed source code file (tar.gz) with this command:

    .. code:: bash